 Many Canadian companies are considering if they should use a Canadian host or an American hosting company.
-There are a number of benefits and drawbacks with each option.
+There are a number of benefits and drawbacks to each option.
 DMCA concerns make some shy away from US-based hosting services to avoid having information seized by US government officials.
 Canadian web hosting providers do not need to comply with DMCA takedown requests immediately.
 Additionally, in the past, Canadian courts have denied overly broad search and seizure requests made by the DMCA.

 However, things are changing in the way the Canadian government views online privacy.
 These changes may impact a business’s decision as to where they want their server located.